Hyssington: Church of St Etheldreda

 The church is dedicated to the Saxon Saint Æthelthryth (or Æþelðryþe); about 636 – 23 June 679) is the name for the Anglo-Saxon saint known, particularly in a religious context, as Etheldreda or Audrey.
 She was an East Anglian princess, a Fenland and Northumbrian queen and Abbess of Ely.
 The existence of a Saxon church dedication that is likely to be 7th or 8th century in date and just to the east of Offa's Dyke, which runs through Churchstoke parish must be significant.
 The dedication should indicated an early Saxon or Mercian settlement and there is a possibility that an earlier Saxon hall or settlement lies under the adjacent Norman motte.

 According to a local legend, the church has a miniature bull buried beneath the church step.
 It is said that the bull terrorised the neighbourhood until it was exorcised by twelve priests.

 The building is a long single-chambered church with a west bell hanging, rebuilt in 1875 by Thomas Nicholson, the Hereford Diocesan architect.
 Plain plastered interior with scissor-rafter roof, and wagon roof in the chancel.
 The font is late medieval, octagonal and quite large.
 There is a good early 17th century pulpit with intricately carved panels.
 St. Etheldreda's church has an almost rectangular sloping churchyard, with views over the Shropshire hills.
 This churchyard contains the Commonwealth war graves of four British Army soldiers, three from World War I and one from World War II.

 Although physically in Wales, the church at Hyssington is within the Church of England Diocese of Hereford.
 When the Welsh Church Act 1914 had been passed to disestablish the Church in Wales, Hyssington with Snead parish straddled the England-Wales border.
 The Welsh Church Commissioners therefore carried out a ballot of parishioners in 1915 to decide whether the parish of Hyssington with Snead should remain part of the Church of England, or form part of the Church in Wales.
 The parishioners in Hyssington with Snead voted by 108 to 33 to remain part of the Church of England.

 Mission Church, White Grit

 So-named after the White Grit lead mines.
-This is to the North- East of the village and was built to serve the mining community which was just over the border in Shropshire.
-The Mission Church is a corrugated iron tabernacle of the later19th century.
+This is to the north-east of the village and was built to serve the mining community which was just over the border in Shropshire.
+The Mission Church is a corrugated iron tabernacle of the later 19th century.
 It has an apsidal east end, with Gothic windows and a corrugated iron bellcote.
 The matchboarded interior with its fittings survives.